 A bowl of eggplant dip with tortilla chips.

-Step 1: First, before making this eggplant and red pepper dip recipe, you need to fire-roast your eggplant and red peppers.
-There are two easy ways to fire-roast your vegetables.
+First, before making this eggplant dip with roasted red peppers recipe, you must fire-roast your eggplant and red peppers.
+This will give your eggplant and red peppers that sweet flavor!
+There are two easy ways to roast your vegetables.

 Roasted eggplants on a tray.